History of Dallas (1856–1873)

-This article is intended to give an overview of the history of Dallas from 1856 to 1873.
+The history of Dallas, Texas, United States, from 1856 to 1873 charts the period from the grant of the town's charter to the convergence of the railroads.

 Township

 On 2 February 1856, Dallas was granted a town charter during the Regular session of the Sixth Texas Legislature.
 Samuel Pryor was elected the first mayor along with a Marshal, a treasurer-recorder, and six aldermen.
 By 1859, Dallas had its first barber shop and a photographer.
 By 1860, the town's population reached 678, including 97 African Americans as well as Belgians, French, Germans, and Swiss.
 By that year, the railroad was approaching from the south, and several stage lines were already passing through the city.

 Fire of 1860

 1860 was a very rough year for the city as it began to prepare for war.
 Public debates on the issue of secession were held and a volunteer militia was started.
 In July 1860, a fire broke out in the square, destroying most of the buildings in the business district of Dallas.
 Many residents assumed that slaves were behind it and two abolitionists were run out of town.
 Three African-American slaves were hanged, and all other slaves in Dallas were ordered to be whipped.
 By December of that year, most of the city had been rebuilt.
 The population was growing so quickly that housing was frequently in short supply.